-In order to mitigate its interest risk, the Group borrows and lends money using fixed or variable interest rates, which is a sign of stability.
+In order to mitigate its interest risk, the Group borrows and lends money using fixed interest rates or LIBOR, which is a sign of stability.
 The Group does not expect any significant change in fixed interest rates, including in the national currency.
 Therefore, the fair value of the Group's cash flows is not expected to change due to fluctuations in interest rates.